Boon-Jun/CS3245-HW3/README.txt

 sufficient for retrieving documents from the Reuters-21578 collection?

 Firstly, long queries takes a longer time to process.
-Long Documents tends to have a greater diversity of words, and each term within the long document will therefore have a lower score as compared to another term within a short document.
-This means that a shorter document will much more likely to have a higher ranking due to the higher score.
+Longer queries with a lot of words from a particular document give very accurate results.
+However, if the query is short, shorter documents might be favoured although normalization is done.
+This is due to the fact that the shorter queries often has limited axes of freedom for the resulting vector.
+Shorter documents with less diversity but words matching with the query will tend to have a larger consine similarity as their vectors have less axes of freedom similar to shorter queries.
+Longer documents with similar number of matching words, on the other hand have more axes of freedom.
+This means that the presence of other axes for longer document vectors might "pull" the vector away from the query vector creating a larger angle between them.
-The normalization we use is not sufficient to address this problem since it does not take into account the length of each document.
+Normalization does not solve this as it does not affect the angle between the vectors.

 == Files included with this submission ==